AlbertoCasasOrtiz/ROS-Gazebo-Tasks/README.md

 Description
 -----------

 Pioneer3AT with camera and keyboard control.
+For each exercise change world in pioneer3at.gazebo.launch.

 Exercise 1
 ----------